wendywarren/ac-type/_type-4/wordmark/concept-development.md

 You have the choice of basing your design on existing type or drawing the whole wordmark.
 You can gain inspiration from existing type.
 {: .left-margin }

+Where to look for opportunities:
+{: .left-margin }

+Meanings behind the name
+: What is the meaning of the organization name?
+Why was it chosen?
+Is there a secondary meaning?
+Deep research is needed.
+Make a list of words that relate to those concepts.
+Even better, create a mind-map to flesh it out.
+{: .left-margin }

+Imagery related company info
+: Read through the information that was given to you about the company.
+Are there visuals to be gleaned from there?

+Shapes of letters
+: Now that you've done deep research, do the concepts you've found relate somehow to the shapes of the letters in their name?
+Do the shapes of the letters suggest opportunities to communicate that concept visually?
+{: .left-margin }

 ### 7. <a name="choose-colour">Choose colour carefully</a>

 We want to keep colour in mind all along the design process.
 I usually present a logo concept without colour to start.
 It makes for fewer considerations, simplifying decision-making early-on.